NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Results

-\textbf{Quantitative Results: Prediction Accuracy. } To further evaluate the performance of our methods in predicting algorithmic outputs, we compare the MSE$^{\textbf{T}}$ scores and classification metrics, F1$^{\textbf{T}}$, P$^{\textbf{T}}$, R$^{\textbf{T}}$, and A$^{\textbf{T}}$, across our datasets.
-Our results in \cref{tab:mse_pred} demonstrate that \texttt{NAR-P2Pv1}, \texttt{NAR-P2Pv2}, and \texttt{NAR-P2L} achieve comparable performance in predicting the transformed pointclouds.
+To further evaluate the performance of our methods in predicting algorithmic outputs, we compare the MSE$^{\textbf{T}}$ scores and classification metrics, F1$^{\textbf{T}}$, P$^{\textbf{T}}$, R$^{\textbf{T}}$, and A$^{\textbf{T}}$, across our datasets.
+Our results in \cref{tab:mse_pred} demonstrate that \texttt{NAR-P2Pv1}, \texttt{NAR-P2Pv2}, and \texttt{NAR-P2L} achieve comparable performance to each other in predicting the transformed point clouds.
 However, as shown in \cref{tab:class_pred}, \texttt{NAR-P2Pv2} outperforms the benchmarks in predicting the correspondences on the real-world datasets, while \texttt{NAR-P2Pv1} excels on the synthetic dataset.
-Notably, our methods achieve superior performance in the KITTI @ \SI{1.6}{\metre} dataset, where the displacement between pointclouds is minimal compared to the others.
-This observation aligns with the known limitations of ICP-based algorithms, which typically underperform on datasets with larger displacement errors.
-Consequently, the observed performance degradation in such cases may be attributed to the instability of the underlying algorithms.
+Notably, our methods achieve strong performance in the less challenging dataset, KITTI @ \SI{1.6}{\metre}, where the displacement between point clouds is smaller.